seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-7.md

 ## Exercise 7: Create a Load Balancer and Test the Load balancer

-In this exercise, you will use Azure Virtual Networks created on the previous exercise to deploy a load balancer.
+In this exercise, you will use Azure Virtual Networks created on the previous exercise to deploy a load balancer and test it.

 In this Exercise, you will have: